zamp/DayZMapper/README.md

 will need either apache or some other http server that can handle php)
 2. Rename example_config.php to config.php
 3. Change config.php to have your username/password/hostname etc.
-4. Copy one map txt file from maps and rename to map.txt
+4. Copy one map txt file from maps to where dayzmapper.swf is and rename to map.txt
 5. Point your browser to wherever you copied stuff to.
 </pre>